FamilySearch/gedcomx/specifications/file-format-specification.md

 [RFC2119](http://tools.ietf.org/html/rfc2119), as scoped to those conformance targets.

-## 1.3 Compliance

-An implementation of the GEDCOM X File Format is "non-compliant" if it fails to satisfy one or more of the MUST or REQUIRED level requirements.
-An implementation that satisfies all of the  MUST or REQUIRED and all of the SHOULD level requirements is said to be "unconditionally compliant"; and implementation that satisfies all of the MUST level requirements but not all of the SHOULD level requirements is said to be "conditionally compliant".

 # 2. Zip File

 The GEDCOM X File Format is an extension of the [ZIP file format](http://www.pkware.com/documents/casestudies/APPNOTE.TXT).